spesmilo/electrumx/docs/protocol-basics.rst

 A party to a connection will speak all protocol versions in a range, say from `protocol_min` to `protocol_max`, which may be the same.

-When a connection is made, both client and server must initially assume the protocol to use is their own `protocol_min`.
+The client must send a :func:`server.version` RPC call as the first message on the wire, in order to negotiate the precise protocol version; see its description for more detail.

-The client should send a :func:`server.version` RPC call as early as possible in order to negotiate the precise protocol version; see its description for more detail.
 All responses received in the stream from and including the server's response to this call will use its negotiated protocol version.

 .. _script hashes: